-The Council has a 100% interest in Ashfield Homes Limited through the issues of a single £1 share.
+The Council had a 100% interest in Ashfield Homes Limited through the issues of a single £1 share.
 The Company was formed on 26th September 2001 to carry out the housing management function on behalf of the Council with effect from 1st April 2002.
-Group Accounts are prepared to include the activities of this company as it is fully controlled by the Council.
+On the 1st October 2016, the Council brought the housing function back in-house.